scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

     For example:

     * If you read an item that is 300B in size, you will need to consume 1 RCU for a strongly consistent read, or 0.5 RCUs for an eventually consistent read.
-    * If you read an item that is 5000 B in size, you will need to consume 2 RCUs for a strongly consistent read, or 1 RCUs for an eventually consistent read.
+    * If you read an item that is 5000B in size, you will need to consume 2 RCUs for a strongly consistent read, or 1 RCU for an eventually consistent read.
 This is because the item size is rounded up to the nearest block size of 4 KB. i.e. 5000/4096 = 1.22, which is rounded up to 2.
     * If you write an item that is 300B in size, you will need to consume 1 WCU.
-    * If you write an item that is 5000 B in size, you will need to consume 5 WCUs.
+    * If you write an item that is 5000B in size, you will need to consume 5 WCUs.
 This is because the item size is rounded up to the nearest block size of 1 KB i.e. 5000/1024 = 4.88, which is rounded up to 5.

 Network Transfer Explained
 ==========================

 Network transfer costs are based on the amount of data transferred in and out of DynamoDB.
 You are charged based on the amount of data transferred between your application and DynamoDB, as well as between DynamoDB and other AWS services generally when they are in different regions.

 DynamoDB charges for data transferred out of the service, but there are no charges for data transferred into the service.
 The cost of data transfer is based on the amount of data transferred in GB.
-The first 1 GB of data transferred out is free, and you are charged for any additional data transferred out.
+The first 1 GB of data transferred out is free, but you are charged for any additional data transferred out.

 .. warning::